 Nothing makes me happier that to share a new project with you.
 However, when it’s a project that is done by one of my kids, I get beyond excited, even giddy.
 My proud mama heart takes over and I it amazes me how hard they work to get the job done.
-Take my oldest daughter’s latest project, an ugly painted beast in the before.
+For instance, take my oldest daughter’s latest project, an ugly painted beast in the before.
 Miss C is going to tame this brown beast and show you how it became an updated Art Deco chest of drawers.
 You go girl!

 Many of you know that I have sworn off bringing home awfully painted furniture.
 I have had my fun messing with them, but apparently my husband keeps forgetting my promise to self, so when I send him out to retrieve project pieces he brings these things home.
 Bless his heart.
-Being the good mother I am I pawn these items off on my children. bwahahaha!!
+Being the good mother I am, I pawn these items off on my children. bwahahaha!!

 Honestly though, in the storage unit lot I purchased and have mentioned in my last two furniture makeovers seen HERE and OVER HERE, my daughter wanted a piece to work on.
 This one was one of the cheaper ones and now we know why. ahem.
 This poor thing was done wrong.

 If you also know me, then you know I have a heart for these vintage waterfall chests, and waterfall furniture in any form.
-So…Miss C decided to tackle it and give it her all.
+However, Miss C decided to tackle it and give it her all.
 You have to check out her past work here.

 First, we wanted to see what was under that paint, so she applied CitriStrip to the drawers and covered it with plastic wrap until it had eaten away at a few layers.
-These Art Deco pieces are known for their intricate veneer designs and we were hoping to strike gold.
+These Art Deco pieces are known for their intricate veneer designs, and we were hoping to strike gold.

-Well, what we had hoped to find was a cool veneer, but instead we found a cheapo adhered veneer look-a-like…basically a sticker. meh.
+Well, what we had hoped to find was a cool veneer, but instead we found a cheapo adhered veneer look-a-like.
+Basically, a sticker. meh.
 I’ve encountered this before when I did this empire set.
 It’s basically a hack of a quality piece.

 What to do?
 Break out my sander and see if we can score some wood.
 Things were looking so much better at this point.